Erectile Dysfunction Treatment in Hartford, Connecticut

 Inflatable penile implant

-Dr. Pregenzer has extensive experience performing penile implant procedures and is well-known for his expertise in implanting the inflatable prosthesis.
+Dr. Pregenzer, Jr. has extensive experience performing penile implant procedures and is well-known for his expertise in implanting the inflatable prosthesis.
 During your procedure, he places two cylinders inside your penis and a pump in your scrotum.
 When you want to have sexual intercourse, you press the pump, which fills the cylinders with fluid and causes an erection.

 Rigid penile implant